GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/intro.rst

 The |astrodata| package has a few dependencies, |astropy|, |numpy| and others.
 The best way to get everything you need is to install Anaconda_, and the
-|dragons| stack from the AstroConda channel.
+|dragons| stack from conda-forge and Gemini's public conda channel.

 |astrodata| itself is part of |DRAGONS|.
 It is available from the
 repository, as a tar file, or as a conda package.
 The bare |astrodata| package